exacloud/zipkin-instrumentation-egg/README.md

 ### zipkin-instrumentation-egg
 zipkin instrumentation for egg as a plugin.

-install this to an egg server,use this globally or in router(recommend):
+Install this to an egg server,use this in your router:
 ```js
 // {app_root}/config/plugin.js
 exports.zipkin = {